9147/SLP/README.md

 Database: Mysql
 🤝 How to Contribute:

-📄 License:
-This project is licensed under [License].
-Refer to the LICENSE file for details.

 📧 Contact:
 For inquiries or suggestions, contact the project maintainer Manoj Patil at manojpatil9147@gmail.com.